kanezaki/rotationnet/README.md

 # RotationNet

 RotationNet takes multi-view images of an object as input and jointly estimates its pose and object category.
-We got **the first prize** at Task 1 in [the SHREC2017 Large-scale 3D Shape Retrieval from ShapeNet Core55 Challenge](https://shapenet.cs.stanford.edu/shrec17/#results) and got **the first prize** at [the SHREC2017 RGB-D Object-to-CAD Retrieval Contest](http://people.sutd.edu.sg/~saikit/projects/sceneNN/shrec17/evaluation/)!
-Please see [SHREC2017\_track3 repository](https://github.com/kanezaki/SHREC2017_track3) to reproduce our results on SHREC2017 track3.

 ![RotationNet](https://staff.aist.go.jp/kanezaki.asako/images/RotationNet2.jpg "Inference Process")